LyntonZhou/SWAT-HM-pre-post-processing/README.md

 ## SWAT-HM-pre-post-processing
 _SWAT-HM model preprocessing, running, and post-processing package_

-__SWAT-HM__ is a watershed-scale metal fate and transport model, which coupled a heavy metal module with the well-established SWAT ([SWAT2012](https://swat.tamu.edu/software/)) model ([ref 1](https://www.sciencedirect.com/science/article/pii/S0048969717325305) and [ref 2](https://www.sciencedirect.com/science/article/pii/S0022169420301591))
+__SWAT-HM__ is a watershed-scale metal fate and transport model, which coupled a heavy metal module with the well-established SWAT ([SWAT2012](https://swat.tamu.edu/software/)) model.
+SWAT-HM operates at a daily time step, tracking the stores and fluxes of dissolved and particulate metals in both the land and in-stream phases of a catchment. ([ref 1](https://www.sciencedirect.com/science/article/pii/S0048969717325305) and [ref 2](https://www.sciencedirect.com/science/article/pii/S0022169420301591))

 ### 1. Package overview